 - SQLCMD -A –U myadminlogin –P mypassword -SMyServer –dmaster

-- Once you connect to the master database run the diagnostic quires to find the problem
+- Once you connect to the master database, run the diagnostic queries to find the problem

 - Correct the issue and restart the server

-- SQL CHECK – Idera – Monitoring server activities and memory levels
+- SQL Check (Idera): For monitoring server activities and memory levels

 - Secure backups with encryption

-- Enterprise view of your backup and recovery environment
+- An enterprise view of the backup and recovery environment

 - Visibility into the transaction log and transaction log backups

 - A timeline view of backup history and schedules

 - Recovery of individual database objects

 - Encapsulation of a complete database restore into a single file to speed up restore time

 - Improving SQL Server functionality

 - Saving time and proving better information or notification